-Catalog content consists of various types of catalog entries, such as categories, products, variantsCommerce: a variant or SKU corresponds to a specific product with specific characteristics.
-For example, a product line of shirts has individual variations/SKUs that include size, color, and collar size., packageCommerce: a sellable unit that contains variants and/or other packages, with a single price; similar to an SKU because it must be purchased as a whole (such as a computer system). and bundleCommerce: a collection of packages, products, and variants (SKUs) that let customers purchase two or more items at once.
-Each item in a bundle is a separate line item in a shopping cart..
-The Catalog view lets you:
+Catalog content consists of a set of content types related to catalog entries such as categories, products, variants, packageCommerce: a unit that contains multiple products or variants, with a single unique pricing for the entire package; comparable to an individual SKU because the package item must be purchased as a whole (such as a computer system).s and bundleCommerce: a collection of variations and SKUs that let customers purchase two or more items at once.s, which you see when you create a new catalog entry.
+The Catalog view in Commerce lets you:

 - Create new categories and add products and variants to these in the product catalog structure.
-See Working with categories.
+See Product categorization.